camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

     you can reduce the size in the board schematic directly (not in the original library symbol)

-* Text fields clearance (edge to edge): 0.01 inches (10 mils)
+* Text fields clearance:
+    - If edge to edge:                  0.01 inches (10 mils) or,
-    15 mils center to edge of text field.
+    - If center to edge of text field:  0.015 inches (15 mils)

 Also make sure you align the Field text accordingly so that when it expands it doesnt overlap with the symbol.